formable/formablejs/README.md

 + json: REQUIRED.
 + output: OPTIONAL.

-If no output is provided Formable will return the form object, otherwise, will search for the element matching the output selector.
+If no output is provided Formable will return the form object (DOM Fragment), otherwise, will search for the element matching the output selector.

 ## supported form fields